Stagecoach (1966 film): David Humphreys Miller and Norman Rockwell

-Also in the cast, playing their sole credited film roles, were two artists, 15th-billed David Humphreys Miller, a 47-year-old western historian who specialized in the culture of the northern Plains Indians and created, among his works, 72 portraits of the survivors of the Battle of the Little Bighorn, and 20th-billed Norman Rockwell, 71 years old, who was engaged to be on the set in order to paint the portraits of the stars and assigned the small role of a town poker player nicknamed Busted Flush.
+Also in the cast, playing their sole credited film roles, were two notable artists.
+Fifteenth-billed David Humphreys Miller, a 47-year-old western historian, specialized in the culture of the northern Plains Indians and was known for creating 72 portraits of survivors of the Battle of the Little Bighorn.
+Twentieth-billed Norman Rockwell, aged 71, was engaged to be on the set to paint portraits of the stars and was assigned the small role of a town poker player nicknamed Busted Flush.
 The film's closing-credits sequence features the full-screen inscription, THE CAST AS PAINTED BY NORMAN ROCKWELL, followed by images of each of the ten leading players in the same order as in the opening credits.
 The portraits were also used in the poster for the film.

 Production

 Development

 Producer Martin Rackin said he became interested in making the movie after he finished a stint as head of production at Paramount.
 He said he felt the original was dated and modern audiences were not that familiar with it.
 He also believed Westerns were the "bread and butter of the industry".

-A friend of his was buying the rights to the film but was short of money.
+A friend of his was buying the rights to the film, but was short of money.
 Rackin stepped in and succeeded in selling the film to Darryl F. Zanuck at Fox.

 He hired Gordon Douglas to direct.
-The men had worked together ten times before and Rackin called him "the most underrated director in Hollywood - he even made Harlow look interesting - a workhouse who keeps helping out when a studio is in trouble and just hasn't had the right material."
+The men had worked together ten times before and Rackin called him "the most underrated director in Hollywood – he even made Harlow look interesting – a workhorse who keeps helping out when a studio is in trouble and just hasn't had the right material."

 Alex Cord was recommended to Rackin by Edmond O'Brien and Richard Quine.